checkly-solutions/checks-from-json/README.md

 # Sherwin Sample Project

+## Important commands

+* npx checkly test
+triggers a test without recording to the app

+* npx checkly test --record
+triggers a test and provides a link after completing

+* npx checkly trigger
+triggers all existing checks in the app

+* npx checkly destroy
+destroys any resources associated with the current project

 ## Context for Repo
 The idea for this project is create a sample repository that will allow teams to get up and using Checkly easily.

 Based on my conversation with Alok, it sounded like for a given team or work group there was a list of URLs that were associated with three tiers of critacality; info, high & critical.

+App
+  - info
+    -- url
+  - high
+    -- url
+  - critical
+    -- url

-This repository was made under the assumption that each team or work group was going to implement monitoring for specific apps under their responsibility.
+This repository was made under the assumption that each team or work group was going to implement monitoring for specific apps they're responsible for.

 ## Structure with Notes